 “It’s a statement,” Kuperman said.
 “In using sound to study the ocean, Scripps is a major player in the eyes of our peers.”

 Kuperman received the award at a meeting of the Acoustical Society of America, which has an arrangement with The Oceanography Society to host Munk Award presentations.
 Munk himself was the first winner of the award when it was introduced in 1993.
 Scripps oceanographers Rob Pinkel and Peter Worcester (who works two doors down from Munk) have also won the award.

 — Robert Monroe

-- Research Highlight: Bizarre to the Bone250 views
+- Research Highlight: Rising Ocean Acidification Leads to Anxiety in Fish371 views

 - How Much of the Earth is Truly Undiscovered, Above and/or Below Water?289 views

 - Around the Pier: Ocean Drilling Support Office Honors Scripps Legacy274 views